kahlstrm/nixos-config/README.md

 This is expected and means everything is going great :).

-Depending on the machine you are installing this on, you can either use an existing configuration, or you can create a new configuration for this new machine.
+Depending on the machine you are installing this on, you can either use an existing configuration or you can create a new configuration for this new machine.
 By using existing configurations you can replicate entire setups across machines, while with separate configurations you can add device/use-case specific configurations such as different username, git email, and/or packages.

 If you are installing this to a device that previously was using other package management solutions such as `homebrew`, creating a new configuration is recommended.

-**WARNING: Don't do this without reading the source.** This repository is and always has been _my_ configurations.
-If you blindly run this, your system may be changed in ways that you don't want.
-Read my source!

 ### Finding an existing configuration